sysrun/moleculer-jaeger-test/README.md

 - Or rescale up & down "docker-compose scale service2=3"
 -  "docker-compose scale service2=1"

+You maybe have to restart / rescale several times

 Check jaeger logs at "http://localhost:16686"

 At some point, the service2 trace will be centered - so out of sync somehow